srpeirce/Advent2017/README.md

 Your puzzle answer was 351.

 ## --- Day 3: Spiral Memory ---
+> This was a tricky puzzle - one that I had to sit with pen and paper to solve.
+I'm sure there are more elgant solutions and could of done with bouncing some ideas around with somebody.
+In the end I created the spiral memory with a coordinate system.
+This worked okay for part2, although it is currently very slow running.
+If this was a real project we would seriously need to review the approach!!!

 You come across an experimental new kind of memory stored on an infinite two-dimensional grid.
 Each square on the grid is allocated in a spiral pattern starting at a location marked 1 and then counting up while spiraling outward.
 For example, the first few squares are allocated like this:
 17  16  15  14  13